bpfman/bpfman/docs/developer-guide/configuration.md

 ### Config Section: [registry]

 `bpfman` uses the latest public container images for the xdp and tc dispatchers by default.
 Optionally, the configuration values for these images are user-configurable.
 For example, it may be desirable in certain enterprise environments to source the xdp and tc dispatcher images from a self-hosted OCI image registry.
 In this case, the default values for the xdp and tc dispatcher images can be overridden below.

 Valid fields:

-- **xdp_dispatcher_image**: The locator of the xdp dispatcher image in the format `quay.io/bpfman/xdp-dispatcher:latest`
+- **xdp_dispatcher_image**: The locator of the xdp dispatcher image in the format `quay.io/bpfman/xdp-dispatcher@sha256:61c34aa2df86d3069aa3c53569134466203c6227c5333f2e45c906cd02e72920`
-- **tc_dispatcher_image**: The locator of the tc dispatcher image in the format `quay.io/bpfman/tc-dispatcher:latest`
+- **tc_dispatcher_image**: The locator of the tc dispatcher image in the format `quay.io/bpfman/tc-dispatcher@sha256:daa5b8d936caf3a8c94c19592cee7f55445d1e38addfd8d3af846873b8ffc831`

+### Config Section: [container_runtime]

+This section of the configuration file allows control over the container runtime used by `bpfman`.
+By default, the container runtime is enabled, and the preferred runtime is set to `docker`.

+Valid fields:

+- **enabled**: Flag indicating whether the container runtime is enabled.
+  Valid values: ["true"|"false"]

+- **preferred_runtime**: Specify the preferred container runtime.
+  Valid values: ["docker"|"podman"]